High Point Terrace, Memphis

 High Point Terrace is a neighborhood located in the heart of the city of Memphis, Tennessee.
 The High Point Terrace Historic District is listed on the National Register of Historic Places.

 Geography

-High Point Terrace is generally geographically defined as being located north of Walnut Grove Road, east of North Highland Street, south of Summer Avenue and bounded on the east by Eastland and Swan Ridge.
+High Point Terrace is generally geographically defined as being located north of Walnut Grove Road, east of North Highland Street, south of Summer Avenue and bounded on the east by North Graham Street.
 Sam Cooper Boulevard, a local freeway, cuts the northern section off from the rest of the neighborhood.
 High Point gets its name from the railroad industry because, when the railroad that cut through the neighborhood was active, it was the highest point between the Mississippi River (to the west) and the Wolf River (to the east).
 Several years ago the rail bed was converted into the Shelby Farms Greenline, a popular paved exercise trail for non-motorized traffic.

 Community

 The main thoroughfare extending North from Walnut Grove across Sam Cooper Blvd. to Summer Ave.,(also called High Point Terrace) is several blocks long and contains a small shopping area with a grocery store, family dental office, dry cleaners, pizza shop, barber shop, Deli/Cafe, pub and a few other businesses.
 Property values in High Point Terrace are some of the highest per square foot in the city of Memphis.
 There are approximately 4,000 residents and 1,800 homes (most of which are examples of early post-World War II minimal traditional design) in the area.